2023 Toppserien

-The 2023 Toppserien will be the 37th season of the highest women's football league in Norway.
-The season is set to start on 25 March 2023 and end on 12 November 2023, not including play-off matches.
+The 2023 Toppserien was the 40th season of the highest women's football league in Norway.
+The season started on 25 March 2023 and ended on 12 November 2023.
+The season did not include championship and relegation playoffs rounds which were scrapped after only one season.
+Instead, the league schedule was increased by nine matches per team with each team playing each other three times instead of twice.

 Teams

 Åsane were promoted from the 2022 First Division.

 League table

 The league consists of 10 teams who play each other three times, totalling 27 matches per team.